 WP Accessibility has a number of other functions, including:

 titleattributes to many of the elements on your site, and screen readers will often read them aloud.
 This can be quite repetitive and annoying, considering the title is often the same as the link’s anchor text.

 - Removing target attributes from links — Opening links in a new tab/window via the

 targetattribute can be disorienting for users who don’t realize they’ve moved to a new window.

-- Forcing an error on empty search submissions — By default, an empty search string in WordPress will return every single post.
+- Forcing an error on empty search submissions — By default, an empty search string in WordPress will return every single postA post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More.
 This feature generates an error instead, which is far more user friendly.

 - Adding post title to “more” links — When this option is enabled, your “Continue Reading” links will have the associated post title appended to the end.
 This way, your links will make sense without addtional context, enabling screen reader users to scan the page and navigate your content more efficiently.